Bachelor of Forest Science and Management

 Graduates are eligible for membership of the Institute of Foresters of Australia.

 Students complete 16 weeks of practical workplace experience during in a forestry-related area including plantation and forested regions across Australia.
-Students are assisted to find paid and/or volunteer work placements that complement their studies.
+Students are assisted by work experience coordinator to find paid and/or volunteer work placements that complement their studies.

 Major areas of study

 The course is distinctive for providing graduates with a strong foundation in forest science and incorporates field-based practicums and interactive tutorials.
 It also focuses on the business aspects of industrial forest management, while acknowledging the importance of alternatives such as small-scale farm forestry, mixed-species plantations and managed private native forests.

 Assessments vary for each unit and may comprise a mix of assessment types, including laboratory and readings-based assignments, seminar presentations, field and investigation reports, and formal practical and written examinations.

 This course places an emphasis on field work and many trips to native and planted forest types.
 Most lectures and tutorials are taught via online activities and video-linked or podcast virtual classes.